yiisoft/docs/guide/en/start/hello.md

 }
 ```

-The `say` method in your example is given `$request` parameter that you can use to obtain
+The `say` method in your example is given `$currentRoute` parameter that you can use to obtain
-a message, whose value defaults to `"Hello"` (in
+a message, whose value defaults to `"Hello"`.
+If the request is made to `/say/Goodbye`,
-the same way you set a default value for any function or method argument in PHP).
-When the application
-receives a request and determines that the `say` action is responsible for handling said request, the application will
-populate this parameter with the same named parameter found in the request.
-In other words, if the request includes
-a `message` parameter with a value of `"Goodbye"`, the `$message` variable within the action will be assigned that value.
+the `$message` variable within the action will be assigned that value.

 The response returned goes through [middleware stack](../structure/middleware.md) into emitter that outputs response
 to the end user.

 ## Configuring router

-Now, to map your handler to URL, you need to add a route in `config/routes.php`:
+Now, to map your handler to URL, you need to add a route in `config/common/routes.php`:

 ```php
 <?php